manisaiprasad/msp-script/README.md

 ![terminal image](https://github.com/manisaiprasad/msp_lang/blob/master/simple.gif)

-This language was impelemented in [golang](https://golang.org/), But you can pretty much understand the concepts behind, even if you never write a single line of code in go language
+This language was implemented in [golang](https://golang.org/), But you can pretty much understand the concepts behind, even if you never write a single line of code in go language

 ## Instructions to run on your local Machine
 Head over to https://golang.org/ and install 'go' on your system